Jacob Hazel: Later career

 He was released by Chesterfield at the end of the 2013–14 season.
 He moved on to Ashton United, before Mickleover Sports manager Glenn Kirkwood got his much-wanted signature in October 2014.
 After helping them gain promotion to the Northern Premier League, scoring 18 in 32 games, he moved to Frickley Athletic in August 2015 helping them to a 7th-place finish in a great season for the club.

 On 15 May 2016, Hazel signed a one-year contract with National League North side Gainsborough Trinity.
 He made his debut for Farsley Celtic on 17 September 2016, after joining the club on a three-month loan.
 In mid-December 2016 he was signed by Scarborough Athletic.

 He agreed terms with Frickley Athletic for a return to West Yorkshire in June 2017.

 Hazel signed for Whitby Town at the start of the 2020–21 season.
 In his debut season, Hazel made nine league appearances and scored five times before the Northern Premier League season was ended early following the COVID-19 outbreak.

 On 6 May 2022, Hazel joined National League North side Darlington on a two-year contract, for an undisclosed fee.
 He finished the 2022–23 season as the club's top scorer, with 19 league goals and 21 in all competitions.

 Hazel signed for National League North rivals Boston United on 21 November 2023; the fee was undisclosed.
 He scored 5 goals from 17 league appearances, and helped the team gain promotion to the National League via the play-offs.

+Hazel signed for National League North club Chester FC on 22nd May 2026.

+Hazel rejoined Darlington on a 3 month loan deal on 25th September 2026.